 International Airline Travel

-Most tourists fly into the Kigali international airport and take a 3-hour taxi ride to the border crossing at Gisenyi, Rwanda.
-International flights often arrive in the evening, so we recommend spending the night in Kigali and leaving for Virunga the next morning.
+Visitors to Virunga National Park usually fly into Kigali international airport and take the 3+ hour taxi ride to the border crossing at Gisenyi, Rwanda/Goma, DRC.
+International flights often arrive in the late afternoon or evening.
+For such arrivals, we recommend spending the night in Kigali and leaving for Virunga the following morning.
 Most Kigali hotels will arrange an airport pick up for a small additional charge.
-Taxis typically charge $100-$120 from Kigali to the border.
-Hotels can arrange the taxi for you.
-Domestic airlines in the DRC fly into Goma, but the airport is not up to international standards.
+Ethiopian Airlines and domestic DRC airlines fly into Goma, but the airport is not up to international standards.

 Virunga National Park is offering one-way and round-trip transportation for the following locations.
 You can also find transportation options specific to the various lodging and activities from within their booking pages.
 All pricing reflects per seat booking.

 The Grand Barrière border crossing is open to Virunga visitors from 8:00 am to 7:00 pm daily.
 One can cross the border at 8:00 am for a same day volcano trek.
 If you book park transport for the volcano (Goma to Kibati), the driver will pick you up at the border at 8:30 am.
 Same day gorilla treks are NOT possible because park transport leaves Goma for Bukima at 6:00 am.

 - Visitors departing from Goma are not permitted to leave past 15:30.
 When leaving Mikeno Lodge or Bukima Tented camp, visitors are not permitted to leave past 15:30.

 - Private vehicles are NOT allowed in Virunga National Park.